FOUNDER OF ECOLETTE

 I always had a knack for dreaming up creative ways to dress, decorate a space, or repurpose items.
 But it wasn’t until Elizabeth Cline’s book, Overdressed, literally fell off the shelf and into my hands, did I accept my life’s purpose.
 She wrote about the impact that fast fashion has on the environment, the unfair treatment of garment workers, and how to make a difference.

-My greatest passion is protecting Mother Earth — she deserves our attention and respect.
+My greatest passion is protecting Planet Earth — it deserves our attention and respect.
 As humans, our habits and behaviors are closely related to outcomes.
-When we focus on living consciously, shopping sustainably, and giving thoughtfully, we have the power to make a positive impact in our lives and for the planet.
+When we focus on conscious living, sustainable shopping, and thoughtful sharing, we have the power to make a positive impact for people and planet.

 I originally started working with Jenny because I was told I had a “youthful” look.
 I needed to step up my professional image.
 Since working with Jenny, I have received several compliments on my new look.
 My wardrobe has increased my confidence at work and credibility with clients.